ELENA-LANG/elena-lang/README.md

 The ELENA source code is organized as follows:

     bin                 binaries and shared libraries
-    bin\scripts         standart scripts used by the script engine and VM console bin\templates       ELENA project templates
+    bin\scripts         scripts used by the script engine and VM console bin\templates       ELENA project templates
     asm                 source for core routines implemented in assembly dat\sg              language grammar file